Nicole Malliotakis: COVID-19

 Malliotakis voted against the American Rescue Plan in 2021, but after its passage, she touted aspects of the legislation as one of her "achievements".

 Donald Trump

-Malliotakis voted for Trump in the 2016 presidential election and opposes sanctuary city status for undocumented immigrants in New York City.
+Malliotakis voted for Donald Trump in the 2016 presidential election.
 During her mayoral campaign, she said that she regretted voting for Trump and that she would "write in Marco Rubio so that I could tell you I voted for Marco Rubio."
 In 2020, however, she endorsed and said that she voted for Trump.

-Gun policy

-On legislation relating to firearms and gun ownership, Malliotakis received an 8% rating from the Gun Owners of America, a PAC opposing gun control laws, and a 33% from the National Rifle Association, another PAC opposing gun control legislation.

-Healthcare

-During the covid-19 pandemic Malliotakis voted to cut Medicaid funding.